neolit123/kubeadm-getter/README.md

 to a client machine.

-the data transfer is encrypted using AES-256 with Galois/Counter Mode (GCM). the encryption key is a Kubernetes bootstrap token that both the client and server should know.
+the data transfer is encrypted using AES-256 with Galois/Counter Mode (GCM). the encryption key is 32 bytes long and should be known by both the client and server.

 A handshake is performed to ensure that the client knows the same token as the server.